-The Arduino Mega 2560 R3 is a microcontroller board based on the ATmega2560 (datasheet).
-It has 54 digital input/output pins (of which 14 can be used as PWM outputs), 16 analog inputs, 4 UARTs (hardware serial ports), a 16 MHz crystal oscillator, a USB connection, a power jack, an ICSP header, and a reset button.
-It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.
-The Mega is compatible with most shields designed for the Arduino Duemilanove or Diecimila.
+The Arduino MEGA ADK is a microcontroller board based on the ATmega2560 (datasheet).
+It has a USB host interface to connect with Android based phones, based on the MAX3421e IC.
+It has 54 digital input/output pins (of which 15 can be used as PWM outputs), 16 analog inputs, 4 UARTs (hardware serial ports), a 16 MHz crystal oscillator, a USB connection, a power jack, an ICSP header, and a reset button.

 |Input Voltage (recommended)||7-12V|